dgalluzzo26/source2target/docs/architecture/MAPPING_APPROACH_COMPARISON.md

 - **Approach 1** finds history AFTER target is determined → More precise but may miss opportunities
 - **Approach 2** finds history BY source similarity → More comprehensive but may be noisy
-- **Approach 3** does BOTH → Best of both worlds with moderate complexity
+- **Approach 3** does BOTH → Best of both worlds with moderate complexity ⭐
-- **Approach 4** lets LLM decide → Most adaptive but most expensive